Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 Empanadas at El Pub.
 Photo by Ramaa Reddy

 Cubans are famous for their deep-fried empanadas, while they are baked in other parts of Latin America.
 The result is a burst of flavor!
-Many people eat empanadas for breakfast with a shot of Cafecito, a traditional Cuban coffee that contains expresso and sugar.
-While munching on our empanadas and drinking coffee, we met a charming peanut man named Francisco, who sold us roasted peanuts wrapped in small paper cones.
+Many people eat empanadas for breakfast with a shot of Cafecito, a traditional Cuban coffee that contains espresso and sugar.
+While enjoying rich and flavorful dishes like these, some travelers may also be mindful of their daily intake and occasionally use a TDEE Calculator to better understand their energy needs.

 Peanut man selling roasted peanuts in Little Havana.
 Photo by Ramaa Reddy